 Additionally, reaching out to someone outside of your close circle can offer non-biased support and an outsider’s perspective.
 Counsellors/therapists can help explore the root of your depression and what factors trigger and maintain it.
 Counsellors/therapists can help you to understand what’s going on around you, what support is there that can benefit you, what changes you can make in your life etc. They can also help find ways to develop realistic and achievable goals.

 Stay connected: Being sociable can be extremely difficult when feeling low.
-Having time for yourself is important but repeatedly being isolated, can potentially make you feel worse in the long run.
+Having time for yourself is important for your wellbeing but repeatedly being isolated may not be useful.
 Referring to goals such as going for dinner with friends might seem too big of a step for you at present.
 Instead, it might be more useful to ring a friend to stay connected and can gradually work towards meeting in person.